Brighter-bits/EverybodyCodes/README.md

 For the final part, I've created a new function which just keeps making new connections to old stars, until it's made all of the connections that it can.

-I had a slight problem where I was finding the correct shortest distance, but then
+I had a slight problem where I was finding the correct shortest distance, but then (I have no clue what I was about to say here, it has been months)

+# Day 18

+It's another flood fill problem.
+We flood fill, then find the time it takes to reach each tree, then find the largest one as that is the time it takes.

+Part 2 is quite similar, however, we now have to store how long it takes to get to each palm, and then update it if a different entrance has a shorter time.

+Part 3...
+I'm not good at programming, I'm just going to brute force it.
+Firstly, I've updated the Flood Fill to stop as soon as we have reached every palm.
+And I am only only checking a central square of possibilities, as the edges most likely don't have the shortest paths.
+One small problem, I set it to display the maximum sum of paths instead of the minimum...